secrary/makin/README.md

 ### How does it work?
 `makin` opens a sample as a debuggee and injects `asho.dll`, `asho.dll` hooks several functions at `ntdll.dll` library and after parameters checkings, it sends the corresponding message to the debugger (`makin.exe`).

+For hooking, it uses [Capstone engine](http://www.capstone-engine.org/), which makes hooking much stealthier.

 At this moment, `makin` can reveal following techniques:

 `Note`: Use [`The “Ultimate” Anti-Debugging  Reference` as a reference](https://web.archive.org/web/20171212061916/http://pferrie.host22.com/papers/antidebug.pdf)